hashicorp/terraform/website/source/docs/providers/consul/r/keys.html.markdown

 in Consul.
 This is a powerful way dynamically set values in templates, and to expose infrastructure details to clients.

+This resource manages individual keys, and thus it can create, update and delete the keys explicitly given.
+Howver, It is not able to detect and remove additional keys that have been added by non-Terraform means.
+To manage *all* keys sharing a common prefix, and thus have Terraform remove errant keys not present in the configuration, consider using the `consul_key_prefix` resource instead.

 ## Example Usage

 ```